Daniel Patterson (naval officer): Career

 Upon returning home, he spent much of his following years on a posting to the New Orleans station (US Navy), where he took command after the outbreak of the War of 1812.
 He was promoted to Lieutenant in 1807.
 On March 21, 1808, he was ordered to report to the New Orleans station, under the command of Captain David Porter.
 He was in semi-independent command of a flotilla of gunboats based in Natchez, Mississippi from about January 1810 to February 1811.

 On July 24, 1813, Patterson was promoted from Lieutenant to Master Commandant.
 On October 18, 1813, he was given command of the Naval Station at New Orleans.
 On September 16, 1814, Patterson raided the base of the pirate Jean Laffite at Barataria Bay, in cooperation with Colonel George T. Ross, capturing six schooners and other small craft.
 In that same month, he refused Andrew Jackson's request to send his few naval units to Mobile Bay where Patterson knew they would be bottled up by a superior Royal Navy fleet.
 Patterson's naval assets were limited to six gunboats, a schooner, a sloop, as well as the USS Carolina (1812) and USS Louisiana (1812).

 Foreseeing British designs against New Orleans almost two months before their attack, Patterson, not Jackson, was the first to prepare to defend the city.
 On November 18, he outlined his plans to use the Louisiana, in concert with shore batteries, in a letter to the Secretary of the Navy.
 The American victory at the Battle of New Orleans resulted as much from his foresight and preparations as from Jackson's able fighting.
-His flotilla delayed the enemy at the Battle of Lake Borgne until reinforcements arrived, then gave artillery support in defense of the fortifications on the right bank of the Mississippi River, from fortifications or craft borne in the Mississippi.
+His flotilla delayed the British advance at the Battle of Lake Borgne until reinforcements arrived, then gave artillery support in defense of the fortifications on the right bank of the Mississippi River, from fortifications or craft borne in the Mississippi.

 Patterson, highly commended by Jackson, received a note of thanks from Congress, and was promoted to Captain on February 28, 1815.
 Patterson remained on the southern stations until 1824.
 Because of failing health, Thomas Macdonough relinquished command of whereupon Patterson then assumed command and became fleet captain and commander of this flagship in Commodore John Rodgers' Mediterranean Squadron.